 Nelscott Beach Oregon Rockhounding Beach Rock Collection

-Nelscott Beach spans a vast three-mile stretch of flat, sandy shoreline in Lincoln City, nestled between the Siletz Bay and the D River.
+Nelscott Beach is a long, sandy stretch of coastline in Lincoln City, located between the Siletz Bay and the D River.

 Nelscott Beach Rockhounding

-Nelscott Beach is an excellent spot for rockhounding, offering a variety of gemstones such as agate, jasper, and fossils.
+Nelscott Beach is a popular spot for rockhounding, known for finds such as agate, jasper, and occasional fossil fragments.

-While minerals can be found during the summer, much of the beach's treasures are covered by sand.
-Winter is the best time for rockhounding, as storms and tides shift the sand, revealing hidden gems.
+While some minerals can be found during summer, many of the beach’s treasures are buried under sand.
+Winter is the best time for rockhounding, when storms and strong tides shift the shoreline and reveal new material.

-Both the southern and northern ends of the beach feature sizeable gravel bars, which are the most productive areas for finding the best gemstones.
+Both the northern and southern ends of the beach feature gravel bars, which are often the most productive areas for finding agates and other stones.

 Nelscott Beach Oregon Rockhounding Beach Rock Collection Gemstones